 Our first real world deployment of the rain gauges gave us some excellent data from Rio Secreto.

 Most people are familiar with concrete countertops, but I wanted to post a link to this coffee table build.
 The first thing I though when I saw it was: “That would make a really solid weather station platform…”

 In the mean time we are making due with cement blocks; tucking pressure, temp & RH loggers inside the hollow channels.
 Over time I’ve been lowering the sensitivity of the accelerometer to reduce the spurious counts from wind noise, which has turned out to be the Achilles heel of this method for measuring rainfall.
 Dual deployments with trusted gauges is getting us closer to settings which will keep that under control.
 One of the cool things about these tests is that the loggers are running exactly the same code for both the accelerometer and for the traditional tipping bucket gauge: in both cases it’s simply an interrupt counter, with a longish sleep delay for de-bouncing.
-A lot of wind speed sensors use the same reed switch mechanism at the met. rain gauge, but a standard promini only has two hardware interrupts, so either I give each device its own logger (for high redundancy) or I dig into pin change interrupts to add more than one of these sensors to the same logger.
+A lot of wind speed sensors use the same reed switch mechanism at the met. rain gauge, but a standard promini only has two hardware interrupts, so either I give each device its own logger (for high redundancy) or I dig into pin change interrupts to connect more than one of these sensors to the same logger.

 With internet access being non-existent in our fieldwork areas, it’s still not worth pursuing IOT level connectivity for our diy weather stations.
 However I am hoping that more libraries pop up for using an Arduino to intercept wireless transmissions from the plethora of cheap weather station sensor/transmitter combinations (like the inexpensive La Crosse series, the Oregon Scientifics, or the upscale Davis VantagePro stations) before I reach that point on my to-do list.
 At the same time it’s also becoming easier to create your own wireless system with RFM12b modules, or by hooking each sensor directly to an ESP8266, and then using a Moteino, or Anarduino as a central server node to receive the data and save it to an SD card.